cits5501/cits5501.github.io/assets/lectures/lect01--intro.md

 At UWA, that should mean you're familiar with at least one statically type-checked programming language (usually Java or C).

-If you aren't -- let me know ASAP.
+If you aren't -- let the Unit Coordinator know ASAP.

+We assume you are familiar with

+- the difference between compile-time and run-time errors
+- protections provided by a type system
+- the difference between *interface* and *implementation* (abstraction, or information hiding)

+If not, you will need to familiarize yourself with the basic concepts.
+We provide some brief revision materials [here](https://cits5501.arranstewart.io/prior-study), but it's your responsibility to make sure you know and understand the material.

 ### Programming languages